nihith-nath/New-York-City-Airbnb-Market-Analysis-and-Prediction/README.md

    ![Scatter Map Plot](path/to/scatter_map_plot.png)

-6.**Bar Chart**:
+6. **Bar Chart**:
      - Depicts the average listing prices in different neighborhood groups in NYC, highlighting variations in prices across neighborhoods.
 Manhattan has the highest average listing price of around 197$.

      ![Bar Chart](path/to/bar_chart.png)
 ## Conclusion